 New Riegel is a tiny village located in the state of Ohio.
-With a population of 282 people and just one neighborhood, New Riegel is the 745th largest community in Ohio.
-Much of the housing stock in New Riegel was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 280 people and just one neighborhood, New Riegel is the 745th largest community in Ohio.
+New Riegel has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 When you are in New Riegel, you'll notice that it is more blue-collar than most other communities in America.
 50.77% of New Riegel’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Riegel is a village of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in New Riegel who work in food service (12.31%), healthcare suport services (10.00%), and healthcare (6.15%).

-The percentage of adults in New Riegel with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.24% of adults in New Riegel have a bachelor's degree or advanced degree.
+The citizens of New Riegel are slightly less educated than the national average of 21.84% for the average city or town: 16.24% of adults in New Riegel have a bachelor's degree or advanced degree

 The per capita income in New Riegel in 2022 was $25,337, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,348 for a family of four.
 However, New Riegel contains both very wealthy and poor people as well.